tinwhiskers2/quassellog/README.md

 quassellog - a very simple quassel log viewer

-This is a php project to view log files on quassel server.
+This is a php project to view log files on a quassel server via a web browser.

 License:
 --------